jumblexacm/jumble-bot/README.md

     - Choose the repo where you store your Heroku app's code
     - Under **"Manual deploy"**, choose your "branch to deploy"

-TODO Add any other steps that Cannon followed
+TODO Add any other steps/details that Cannon followed

 3. Gather secrets
     - Generate the [MongoDB URI](https://www.mongodb.com/docs/manual/reference/connection-string/#dns-seed-list-connection-format)